-We first note that $\beta_{i,j}(H)$ as defined in the introduction is $(i,j)$-th graded Betti numbers of the both the $G$-parking and the toppling critical module.
+We first note that $\beta_{i,j}(H)$ as defined in the introduction is the $(i,j)$-th graded Betti number of the both the $G$-parking and the toppling critical module.

-\begin{proposition} The number $\beta_{i,j}(H)$ is the $(i,j)$-th graded Betti number of the $G$-parking critical module ${\rm GC}_H$ and the toppling critical module $C_H$. \end{proposition} \begin{proof} This is an immediate consequence of the description of the Betti numbers of the $R/M_H$ and $R/I_H$ from \cite{ManSchWil15} and from the relation between the Betti numbers of a graded Cohen-Macaulay module and its canonical module. \end{proof}
+\begin{proposition} The number $\beta_{i,j}(H)$ is the $(i,j)$-th graded Betti number of the $G$-parking critical module ${\rm CPark}_H$ and the toppling critical module ${\rm CTopp}_H$. \end{proposition} \begin{proof} This is an immediate consequence of the description of the Betti numbers of $R/M_H$ and $R/I_H$ from \cite{ManSchWil15}, and from the graded version of \cite[Corollary 3.3.9]{BruHer98} i.e., the relation between the Betti numbers of a graded Cohen-Macaulay module and its canonical module. \end{proof}